 Douglas had a stroke in 1996 which impaired his ability to speak but this did not stop him taking on new challenges and new acting roles.
 In 1999 he performed in 'Diamonds' with Dan Ackroyd, and in 2006 he co-starred with Michael A. Goorjian in 'The Illusion'.

 Kirk Douglas is still in the public eye, an indomitable figure.
 In 2009 he performed a one-man show called 'Before I Forget' which formed the basis for a 2010 documentary.
 Although he never won an Academy Award he has received many honors.
 In 1981 he received the Presidential Medal of Freedom for his work as Goodwill Ambassador for the US State Department and two years later he received the Jefferson Award for the "Greatest Public Service by a Private Citizen".
 He has received the French 'Chevalier of the Legion of Honor', the German 'Golden Kamera' Award and as well as his honorary Academy Award in 1995 he received the American Film Institute's Lifetime Achievement Award in 1999 and the UCLA Medal of Honor in 2002.

-Very few stars from Hollywood's Golden Age few have shone more intensely or longer than Kirk Douglas.
-He remains active to this day, a formidable presence in the movie world, a strong, forthright example to us all.
+Very few stars from Hollywood's Golden Age few shone more intensely or longer than Kirk Douglas.
+He was a formidable presence in the movie world, a strong, forthright example to us all.

 Kirk Douglas Academy AwardsNo Wins: